 This situation is where content syndication can be a dramatic help.
 Syndicated content not only increases your audience reach and brand awareness, but it also builds more backlinks and drives more traffic to your website.

 How Does Content Syndication Work?

 Content syndication sounds like a very technical thing.
-However, it is simply a method of republishing your content (blogs, videos, infographics, podcasts) on other sites to reach a broader audience.
+However, it is simply a method of republishing your existing content (blogs, videos, infographics, podcasts) on other sites to reach a broader audience.
 This is sometimes called web syndication or syndicated content.

-Of course, there are more significant ways to take advantage of content syndication.
+Of course, there are more significant ways to take advantage of content syndication and find syndication opportunites.

 Publications of all sizes take advantage of content syndication because it’s a chance to be published by top industry sites.
 By allowing your content to be syndicated and setting up a partnership with other websites in your industry or niche, you can begin to leverage content syndication and tap into a larger audience.

 For example, if you contribute guest blog posts to third-party websites with a similar audience to yours, you can potentially republish those same articles on your website.
 Some publishers may ask for a period of exclusivity for new content pieces, usually lasting a few weeks or longer.